danog/MadelineProtoDocs/docs/API_docs/methods/messages.prolongWebView.md

 Indicate to the server (from the user side) that the user is still using a web app.

+If the method returns a `QUERY_ID_INVALID` error, the webview must be closed.

 ### Parameters:

 | Name     |    Type       | Description | Required |